 Maternity leaves

 Maternity leave can also be considered clear information about one’s physical condition.
 On the other hand, the employee has no right to refuse leave.
-Also, depending on the legal framework there are various privileges and levels of protections granted to a person on maternity leave.
+Furthermore, depending on the legal framework, there are various privileges and levels of protections granted to a person on maternity leave.

 Accommodation of a disability